giorgosgiapis/pqc-attacks/README.md

 ## Bottlenecks

-* Due to the large number of qubits needed to perform all the operations the code cannot be executed in a simulator, even for very small instances of the problem.
+* Due to the large number of qubits needed to perform all the operations the code cannot be executed in a simulator, even for small instances of the problem.
 * Due to the limited capabilities of quantum SDKs, implementing a fully capable qRAM is extremely difficult.
 The current architecture cannot handle list updates without having to rebuild the qRAM from scratch.
 This of course eliminates any